webismymind/editablegrid-mysql-example/README.md

    <div id="paginator"></div>
    ```

-* In the constructor, define the pageSize and call the method that render the paginator once the table is rendererd.
+* In the constructor, define the pageSize and call the method that renders the paginator, once the table is rendererd.

      ```
  ...